nhsengland/nhsuk.moderation-api-public/README.md

 ## Data

+**NOTE: In this public version of this repo, the data folder has been redacted in its entirety.**

 The data folder contains seven csv files that are used as look-up tables for post-processing steps that take place in the flask app.

 - `acroynm-list.csv` To cross check against any all-caps words found